1. Home

 2. On your domain name entry, Click on DKIM.

-3. Once the respective DNS TXT record has been successfully included, click on Validate.
+3. Once the respective DNS TXT record has been successfully included, click on Verify.

 • If an external tool verifies the existence of your DKIM key but validation still fails at Mailfence, then set-up DKIM signing policy by creating following DNS TXT record: